 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

-Diagnosis of Wegener's granulomatosis is confirmed by detecting both abnormal cellular formations, called granulomas, and vasculitis.
+Diagnosis of GPA is confirmed by detecting both abnormal cellular formations, called granulomas, and vasculitis.

 Treatment is directed toward stopping the inflammation process by suppressing the immune system.

-Wegener's granulomatosis usually affects young or middle-aged adults.
+GPA usually affects young or middle-aged adults.
 Although it is uncommon in children, it can affect people at any age.
-The cause of Wegener's granulomatosis is not known.
+The cause of GPA is not known.